saivamshi4121/StudyTrackr/README.md

 - Request/response formats
 - Error handling

-##  Contributing

-This is an assignment project.
-For questions or issues, please refer to the assignment guidelines.

 ##  License

-This project is created for educational purposes as part of an academic assignment.
+This project is created for educational purposes as part of an academic.

-##  Acknowledgments

-Special thanks to the educational institution and instructors for providing the assignment requirements.

 ## AI Usage Acknowledgment